fogg-lab/tissue-model-analysis-tools/README.md

 **Advanced usage:**

 * Create custom configuration `.json` file, using `config/default_cell_area_computation.json` as a template.
 The following parameters can be customized:
     * `dsamp_size` (int): Size that input images will be downsampled to for analysis.
 Smaller sizes mean faster, less accurate analysis.
-Default is 512, meaning the image will be downscaled so that the
+Default is 512, meaning the image will be downscaled so that the maximum dimension is 512 (e.g., 1000x1500 is downsampled to 341x512).
     * `sd_coef` (float): Strictness of thresholding.
 Positive numbers are more strict, negative numbers are less strict.
 This is a multiplier of the foreground pixel standard deviation, so values in the range (-2, 2) are the most reasonable.
     * `rs_seed` (integer): A random seed for the algorithm.
 Allows for reproducability since the Gaussian curves are randomly initialized.
 Default is 0.
     * `batch_size` (integer): Number of images to process at once.
 Larger numbers are faster but require more memory.
 Default is 4.